sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 As demonstrated, algorithm versioning helps you keep track of all the moving parts in ML model building.
 Note that these are just sample algorithms that you can use for the retail sales prediction example.
 There are multiple other algorithm options including ensembling the aforementioned algorithms.
 Determining what is the best algorithm to use necessitates building models with each and evaluating the model metrics.

 Sometimes the challenge may be that you cannot train a model continuously from start to finish for whatever reason be it time, hardware availability, data, or cost.
 At the same time, you do not want to lose the training you have done till then.
 This is where model checkpointing comes in handy.

 ###  Model Checkpointing

 As outlined above, a machine learning model training may be paused for many reasons, some decided by you such as suspend now and pick it up later to free up computation resources, others not decided by you such as out-of-memory or execution crash.
 Irrespective of the reason, you would want to restart the training from the last completed point as opposed to restarting from the beginning.
 This is what model checkpointing allows as demonstrated in Figure 7.3.
 Checkpoints A, B and C save the state of a model during training and validation.
-Checkpoints B and C pickup from the saved model state in checkpoint A and B, respectively, with each region indicated differently in the loss curves.

 Model checkpointing is similar to model save but with a subtle difference.
 In the former, you have the model source code so you are only saving the parameter values.
 In the latter, you are serializing the complete model - parameter values and model architecture.
 ML libraries such as TensorFlow (save_weights()) [[2]](Chapter7.html#ftnt2)     and PyTorch (save())  [[3]](Chapter7.html#ftnt3)     have APIs for model checkpointing.

 Armed with algorithm versioning, hyperparameter versioning and model checkpointing, now you are ready to make a serious impact on a business project.
 However, manually determining which combination of the above gives the best result (as evaluated by a business metric) is cumbersome.
-Automated machine learning is an automated methodology that does this automatically.
+Automated machine learning is a methodology that does this automatically.
 In other words, it builds models with multiple combinations of different algorithms and different hyperparameters and ranks them based on a user-defined model evaluation metric.

 <!-- <p align="center">